• Skip to primary navigation

 • Make ahead!

-• Perfect for summer potlucks and picnics!
+• Perfect for summer potlucks, family gatherings, and picnics!

-Sweet petite peas, salty cheddar, crisp salty bacon, and mild red onions are blanketed with a simple mayonnaise dressing in this easy recipe.
-Add a little smoked paprika and you're ready to go!
+Sweet petite peas, salty cheddar, crisp salty bacon, and mild red onions are blanketed with a simple mayonnaise dressing in this easy green pea salad recipe.

 🧾 Ingredients